BME-nodeservers/udi-russound-poly/README.md

 ethernet-to-serial conversion.
 However, this should work with any ethernet-to-serial device that has a raw/transparent mode.

-This only supports a single controller with 6 zones and 6 sources.
+This supports multiple controllers but does so by creating individual nodes for each controller.

 ## Installation